 Shin v.
 Umeken USA et al. Won dismissal of a putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding, and RICO, as well as violations of the Food, Drug, and Cosmetic Act.
 The Ninth Circuit issued an opinion affirming the lower court victory defeating this putative class action.

 IMDB.com v.
 California.
 Prevailed on behalf of IMDb.com in a constitutional challenge to a California law restricting online speech.
-The case is currently pending before the United States Court of Appeals for the Second Circuit.
+Obtained a unanimous opinion at the U.S. Circuit Court of Appeals.
 (See “IMDb Sues California Over Law Allowing Actors to Conceal Their Ages,” The Wall Street Journal; “Judge Predicts Doom for Privacy Law on Actor Ages,” Courthouse News Service).

 Park at Cross Creek, et al. v.
 City of Malibu.
 Obtained precedent-setting victory in a challenge to the constitutionality of a Malibu land use ordinance described by The New York Times as “one of the most stringent anti-development measures ever attempted in the country.”
 The victory, which included a unanimous decision by the California Court of Appeal and denial of review by the California Supreme Court, was hailed by the Daily Journal of Los Angeles as “a major appellate win in a high-profile legal and political battle.”